dwadden/dygiepp/doc/model.md

 - `MEAN__ner_f1`

 When making predictions, the `dataset` field of the inputs to be predicted must match the `dataset` field of one of the input datasets the model was trained on.

+## Reproducibility and nondeterminism

+Some users have observed that results across multiple DyGIE training runs are not reproducible, even though the relevant random seeds are set in the [config template](../training_config/template.libsonnet).
+This is an underlying issue with [PyTorch](https://pytorch.org/docs/stable/notes/randomness.html).
+In particular, the Torch `index_select()` function is nondeterministic.
+As a result so is AllenNLP's `batched_index_select()`, which DyGIE uses in a number of places.
+I'd welcome a PR to address this, though it's not obvious how this could be done.
+Thanks to @khuangaf for pointing this out.